Home > All Recipes > Small Batch Frosting > Strawberry Whipped Cream

 • Serving Size – This is a small batch recipe that is easily doubled.

-• Freeze Dried Strawberries – You should be able to find thenstrawberries in your grocery store in the nut and dried fruit aisle.
+• Freeze-Dried Strawberries – You should be able to find the strawberries in your grocery store in the nut and dried fruit aisle.
 Or I have a link in the recipe.

 • Sweetener – The strawberry whipped cream is lightly sweet.
-I do not add additional sweetener as the marshmallow cream and strawberries provide sweetness.
 You can add powdered sugar – 1 tablespoon at a time – to make it sweeter.

 • Piping – You can pipe the whipped cream into swirls.
 It will not be stable enough to do intricate decorations.